mohamed-hassan93/mohamed-hassan93/README.md

 - 🌱 I’m currently learning Node.js and React

-- ⚡ Fun fact: Celtics tie up their series with the Heat, it is now 1-1 heading to Boston for Game 3
+- ⚡ Fun fact: Celtics are ahead in their series with the Heat, it is now 3-2 heading to Game 6.

 <br/>